Past Fellows

 Amanda Bolaños

 Amanda is originally from Palm Springs, California.
 She holds a Bachelor of Arts in Political Science and Perspectives (Theology/Philosophy) from Boston College, a Master of Arts in Theology from the University of Notre Dame, and a Master of Theological Studies from Duke Divinity School.
-She is currently a Doctor of Theology student at Duke Divinity School, interested in exploring the intersections of virtue theory and Latinx Liberation Theology.
+She is currently a Doctor of Theology student at Duke Divinity School, interested in exploring the intersections of virtue theory and Latine Liberation Theology.
 She is Roman Catholic and her research includes offering a real, pastoral, and critical perspective in looking at the systematic success and harm of religion in communities.
 Amanda hopes to ultimately build bridges and create a culture of inclusivity between the Academy and parishioners through the practice and study of Catholic Social Teaching.
 She aspires to invite her colleagues to enter into conversations about the present effects of a diaspora space, to offer a critical perspective of euro-centered aestheticism, and to shed light on those who have complex, beautiful, and multifaceted identities.

 Yvette Valenzuela

 Yvette Valenzuela was born and raised in Merced, California.
 When Yvette’s father was six years old, he and her paternal grandparents moved from Apozol, Zacatecas, Mexico to the Central Valley of California where they worked in agriculture as farm workers.
 Yvette’s grandfather initially obtained work in the U.S. through the Bracero Program.
 Her mother’s family’s roots are in Chihuahua, Mexico.
-Yvette is pursuing her Master of Divinity at Duke Divinity School and is a Latinx Fellow through the Hispanic House of Studies.
+Yvette is pursuing her Master of Divinity at Duke Divinity School and is a Latine Fellow through the Hispanic House of Studies.
 She is also enrolled in the Master of Social Work dual degree program at UNC-Chapel Hill.
 Yvette lives in Durham, NC, and enjoys walking through the Duke Gardens.

 Adrian Bruder